pdinklag/MinecraftStats/README.md

 Only since the Java implementation, *MinecraftStats* officially has numbered versions that follow the [Semantic Versioning](https://semver.org/) scheme.

+## Changelog

+### 3.0.2

+This patch release fixes issues that occurred for offline-mode servers.

+- The message logged when a player's UUID cannot be found by Mojang's API is now less scary.
+- The plugin now gets dynmap's actual `webpath` rather than assuming it to be "web".
+- Fixed a player's default name being their UUID, which causes their name never to be updated if they cannot be found by Mojang's API.

+### 3.0.1

+In full 202X fashion, here's a release-day patch that fixes an issue in the plugin.
+The CLI and web frontend are not affected.

+- The plugin now gets the default world's actual name from the Bukkit server rather than assuming it to be `world`.

+### 3.0.0

+This was the initial release of the Java reimplementation.

 ## License and Attribution

 *MinecraftStats* is released under the [Creative Commons BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
 This means you can pretty much use and modify it freely, with the only requirements being attribution and not putting it under restrictive licenses if modified.